jrasm91/blog.jrasm.com/content/posts/vscode-shell-environment.md

 I have noticed, in the past, that the terminal window opens right away, but sometimes takes a few seconds before it is interactive.
 It seems the system is still loading and something blocks the terminal process for a few seconds.
 I think VSCode is experiencing a very similar problem, which could explain why it only happens on startup.

 I get lost in enough rabbit holes as it is, so I didn't bother to go down this one any further.
 Regardless of the exact cause, I needed a solution.
-I could hit the "Don't Show Again" button, but I decided to try to find a better solution.
-I decided to investigate how VSCode was being started and possibly change it from the app icon method to the terminal method.
+I could hit the "Don't Show Again" button, but I decided to try to find a better one.
+I started to investigate how VSCode was being launched with the hopes that I might be able to change it from the app icon method to the terminal method.

 ## Startup Applications